Prohelion/prohelion.github.io/_documentation/Profinity/Logging_Replaying_CAN_Bus_Messages.md

 # Log / Replay CAN Bus Messages

-Profinity provides the ability to both log and replay messages off your CAN Bus network.
+Profinity provides the ability to both log and replay messages off your CAN Bus network as well as the ability to log CanBUS data to timeseries databases like InfluxDB and Prometheus.

 To log a set of CAN Bus messages first add an adapter to your [Profile](Profiles.html) and then connect to the adapter.